Manga and Anime Culture in Japan: It’s Everywhere!

 Time for an appearance by a world-class superstar!
 Pikachu himself!
 This banner highlights the route to Pokemon Center Yokohama, but truth is, you will find it hard to avoid sightings of the adorable one when in Japan.
 He’s on posters, confectionery, toys, clothes … The little rascal is positively everywhere!

 Like Black Jack (see above), Pikachu busies himself with various side hustles too.
 Here’s, he’s part-timing as a model for an art exhibition.

 10. We Love Asakusa.
 You Love Us as Heroes

 Here’s a question.
 Who do you think is the target audience of this mural in Tokyo’s Asakusa District?

-Foreigners familiar with these classic anime characters?
-Or Japanese adults with fond memories of hours before the TV, cheering for these heroes as they battle for justice and love?
+Foreigners familiar with these classic anime characters and anime culture?
+Or Japanese adults with fond memories of the hours before the TV, cheering for these heroes as they battle for love and justice?

 I think it’s more of the latter.
 To repeat what I wrote above, not all Japanese adults would still be reading manga or watching anime, but a good many would have childhoods inseparable from the valiant stories depicted.
 A good many Japanese dads and moms would also grin at the sight of this mural, while their children wonder who the strange heroes are.

 So far, I’ve avoided mention of famous Otaku i.e. geek haunts like Akihabara.
 Coming to the end of this write-up, I guess it’s only appropriate of me to include at least one mention.
 Allow me to say, one hour in any of these districts will give you a crystal clear idea of how popular manga and anime are within Japan.
 How thriving related industries are too.
 And even if you’re not a fan, you might still find something to swoon over at these geek haunts.
 The figurines sold are all so beautiful.
 So realistic!